Our Research

 Multi-color 2-photon imaging to simultaneously measure activitiy in different cell types

-Functional trasformations within the bulb
+Functional transformations within the bulb

 Concentration sensitivity